-The decision to further reduce the iPod lineup marks another chapter in the popular music player’s slow but steady decline.
-When the first iPod was released in the fall of 2001, it rang in the age of digital music and quickly became Apple’s cash cow.
-As our chart illustrates, the iPod accounted for as much as 40 percent of the company’s revenue in 2006, just before the iPhone was released.
-With the growing popularity of smartphones however, MP3 players were gradually pushed towards obsolescence and iPod sales started declining in 2009.
+“With iPod, Apple has invented a whole new category of digital music player that lets you put your entire music collection in your pocket and listen to it wherever you go,” Steve Jobs, Apple’s CEO at the time, said when the first iPod was introduced in October 2001.
+“With iPod, listening to music will never be the same again,” Jobs added and right he was.
+The first iPod jumpstarted the rise of digital music and quickly became Apple’s hit product.
+As our chart illustrates, iPod accounted for as much as 40 percent of the company’s revenue in 2006, the year before the first iPhone was released.
+With the growing popularity of smartphones, however, MP3 players were gradually pushed towards obsolescence and iPod sales started declining in 2009.